-- 34 For each type of risk arising from financial instruments, an entity shall disclose: - (a) summary quantitative data about its exposure to that risk at the reporting date.
-This disclosure shall be based on the information provided internally to key management personnel of the entity (as defined in SB-FRS 24 Related Party Disclosures), for example the entity's board of directors or chief executive officer. - (b) the disclosures required by paragraphs 36-42, to the extent not provided in (a), unless the risk is not material (see paragraphs 29-31 of SB-FRS 1 for a discussion of materiality). - (c) concentrations of risk if not apparent from (a) and (b). - 35 If the quantitative data disclosed as at the reporting date are unrepresentative of an entity's exposure to risk during the period, an entity shall provide further information that is representative.
+- For each type of risk arising from financial instruments, an entity shall disclose: - (a) summary quantitative data about its exposure to that risk at the end of the reporting period.
+This disclosure shall be based on the information provided internally to key management personnel of the entity (as defined in SB-FRS 24 Related Party Disclosures), for example the entity's board of directors or chief executive officer. - (b) the disclosures required by paragraphs 36-42, to the extent not provided in accordance with (a) - (c) concentrations of risk if not apparent from the disclosures made in accordance with (a) and (b). - If the quantitative data disclosed as at the end of the reporting period are unrepresentative of an entity's exposure to risk during the period, an entity shall provide further information that is representative.